-After refrigerant line connections are completed, it is required that you leak check and evacuate the indoor section and all line connections (using proper methods) before finalizing the full system refrigerant charge.
+After refrigerant line connections and expansion device installation are completed, it is required that you leak check and evacuate the indoor section and all line connections (using proper methods) before finalizing the full system refrigerant charge.

-- To achieve rated capacity and efficiency, the compressor must be exposed to refrigerant for at least 24 hours prior to running and then the compressor must be run for a minimum of 12 hours. - Refer to the Quick Reference Data sheet for additional charging information.
+- Refer to the Quick Reference Data sheet for additional charging information for this unit with the approved Nortek indoor units.
+For reference, these units are listed in the AHRI Directory with all approved combinations of indoor coils and units.
+Installing these outdoor units on systems that combine it with an indoor coil or unit not listed there, is not recommended.
+When approved combinations of indoor and outdoor units are installed, they should be set up to operate within the airflow and other operational parameters prescribed in all of the units provided instructions and technical specifications. - Installation of this outdoor unit with other, non-listed indoor unit combinations may require different airflows, expansion devices, charge values and system setup from the instructions provided here and with this unit.
+Nortek does not recommend the use of this product in unlisted combinations, and the system performance and efficiency values of unlisted unit combinations may be different than the listed product combinations. - Refer to the Quick Reference Data sheet for additional charging information.
 Outdoor units with non-AHRI listed indoor coils are not recommended and deviations from rated airflows or non-listed combinations may require modification to the expansion device and refrigerant charging procedures for proper and efficient system operation. - The refrigerant charge can be checked and adjusted through the service ports provided external to the outdoor unit.
 Use only gage line sets which have a "Schrader" depression device present to actuate the valve.
 A common suction port for heating mode charging is included and located on the compressor access panel above the outdoor unit service valves. - A high-pressure switch is factory-installed and located in the compressor discharge line internal to the outdoor unit.
 The switch is designed to de-energize the system when very high pressures occur during abnormal conditions.
 Under normal conditions, the switch is closed.
 If the discharge pressure rises above 575 psig, then the switch will open and de-energize the outdoor unit.
 The switch will close again once the liquid pressure decreases to 460 psig.
 Please note that the switch interrupts the thermostat inputs to the unit.
-When the switch opens and then closes, there will be a 5 minute short cycling delay before the outdoor unit will energize. - A low-pressure switch is factory installed (certain models) and located internally on the suction line of the outdoor unit.
+When the switch opens and then closes,

+- there will be a 5 minute short cycling delay before the outdoor unit will energize. - A low-pressure switch is factory installed (certain models) and located internally on the suction line of the outdoor unit.
 The switch is designed to protect the compressor from a loss of charge by interrupting the thermostat inputs to the unit.
 If the suction pressure falls below 20 psig, the switch will open and de-energize the outdoor unit.
 The switch will close again when the suction pressure increases above 35 psig.
 When the switch opens and then closes, there is a 3 minute short cycling delay before the outdoor unit will energize.
 Under normal conditions the switch is closed.